QuaSi-Software/Documentation/docs/workflow_code_contributions.md

 the version number.
 Therefore Alice has to make sure her changes appear in the changelog.

-First the `main` branch is merged into the feature branch if other commits have been done inbetween the base commit of the feature branch and the current `HEAD` of `main`.
+First the `main` branch is merged into the feature branch if other commits have been done in between the base commit of the feature branch and the current `HEAD` of `main`.
 Perhaps someone made a bugfix and got it merged while Alice was still working on her changes.
-Therefore the released version of Resie is now `1.2.4`.
+Therefore the released version of ReSiE is now `1.2.4`.
 With the merge these changes and the entry in the changelog now appears in the feature branch too.
 Optionally the feature branch can be rebased so that no merge commit is necessary, but this is not required.

-Then Alice increases the version number in file `Project.toml` (this is specific to Resie) to `1.3.0` and adds an entry in the changelog.
+Then Alice increases the version number in file `Project.toml` (this is specific to ReSiE) to `1.3.0` and adds an entry in the changelog.
 Given that the changes are backwards compatible and add new functionality, an increase in the minor version number is appropriate.
 The commit for the version bump should contain the same message as the entry